ansh/jiffyreader.com/README.md

 # Reporting Issues, bugs and feature request
   Visit the [issues page](https://github.com/ansh/jiffyreader.com/issues) to report, bugs or tell us about a feature you would like to see and hopefully we will get to you.
-  Kindly allow for some time after submitting a issue for someone to get back to you.
+  Kindly allow for some time after submitting an issue for someone to get back to you.
   You can also see a list of open issues that you may contribute to by commenting to help out someone with a challenge or developing and opening a PR.
-[See contribution section](#how-to-contribution)
+See [How to Contribute](#how-to-contribute) section.